 Sometimes, people put vitamin C on their skin to protect it against the sun, pollutants, and other environmental hazards.
 Vitamin C is also applied to the skin to help with damage from radiation therapy.

-The effectiveness ratings for VITAMIN C (ASCORBIC ACID) are as follows:
+The Effectiveness ratings for Vitamin C are as follows:

 More evidence is needed to rate vitamin C for these uses.